ruby/spec/README.md

 ### History and RubySpec

-This project was originally born from [Rubinius](https://github.com/rubinius/rubinius) tests being converting to the spec style.
+This project was originally born from [Rubinius](https://github.com/rubinius/rubinius) tests being converted to the spec style.
 These specs were later extracted to their own repository, RubySpec, with a specific vision and principles.
 At the end of 2015, Brian Shirai, the creator of RubySpec, decided to [end RubySpec](http://rubinius.com/2014/12/31/matz-s-ruby-developers-don-t-use-rubyspec/).
 A couple months later, the different repositories were merged and [the project was revived](http://eregon.github.io/rubyspec/2015/07/29/rubyspec-is-reborn.html).